gbabiars/gbabiars.github.io/source/_posts/2013-06-16-reusable-formatting-using-ember-handlebars-helpers.markdown

 ---
 layout: post
 title: "Reusable Formatting Using Ember Handlebars Helpers"
-date: 2013-06-16 12:30
+date: 2013-06-16 20:00
 comments: true
-categories:
+categories: [ember, handlebars]
 ---

 One of the great things about Ember is that it uses Handlebars as its default template engine.
 Handlebars allows you to create a very declarative yet powerful UI through it's built in helpers like `{% raw %}{{each}}{% endraw %}` and `{% raw %}{{if}}{% endraw %}`.
 Ember has also extended Handlebars with helpers like `{% raw %}{{view}}{% endraw %}` and `{% raw %}{{render}}{% endraw %}` as well.
 While these helpers go a long way, Ember allows us to easily create our own custom helpers.
 This allows us to build a UI that is very expressive while also DRYing up our application.
-A great way to utilize this feature is by moving common formatting into helpers.
+A great way to utilize this feature is by moving common formatting of values and types into helpers.

-### Use Case: Formatting Dates
+### Date Formatting

 To demonstrate how this can be beneficial, let's take a look at a pretty common task in applications: formatting dates.
 The formatting logic can often be spread throughout the application without consistency.
 We can clean this up by moving the formatting out of the models, controllers and views and into our custom helpers which we can reuse in different contexts.